 Contact us at Rutter Mills for a free consultation

 If you or a loved one were involved in a crash with a hit-and-run driver, you need the services of the experienced car accident attorneys at Rutter Mills.
-In such cases, time is of the essence, so call or text us 24/7 to arrange a free consultation.
+In these cases, time is of the essence, so call or text us 24/7 to arrange a free consultation.

 When you’ve been injured, you’ve got a lot at stake… but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.